IrinaMax/Study_1/Highlighting_words.md

      library(syuzhet)
      library(stringr)
      library(tidytext)
      text <- "I try to highlight some words in the sentence.
-I love data science, but this is definetely not a  data science procedure..."
+I love data science, but this task applied mostly to UI skills than data science."

 #
      #My idea is create array of some specific words and assign every word to the specific color we wanted to highlight in this sentence
      df <- data.frame(
-       feature = c("highlight some words", "data science","definetely", "procedure"),
+       feature = c("highlight some words", "data science","applied", "UI skills"),
        bg_colour = c("pink", "yellow", "lightblue","lightgreen"),
        stringsAsFactors = FALSE
      )